 Epic Little Bay

-For Jacob, Island Bay is where he feels the most grounded in the world.
-He’s keen to share it with you, but also always wants to know where the next party is.
-Let’s come together to connect with ourselves, tīpuna, family & friends and meet some new people on the way.
+We’re keen to come together (however we can at this time) to connect with ourselves, tīpuna, family & friends and meet some new people on the way.

 Would you take time aside out of your busy day to be placed somewhere on Wellington’s coast?
 Would you take a stranger there to buy them an ice-cream?

 Would you get down and dirty in the club?
-ELB644 is multiple experiments housed in a ‘rent by the hour’ carshare van over a handful of days roaming different areas of the CBD.
+ELB644 was multiple experiments housed in a ‘rent by the hour’ carshare van over a handful of days roaming different areas of the CBD.
 These tests will fuel the development of a new work Epic Little Bay, led by Jacob Dombroksi.
-For Jacob, Island Bay is his current tūrangawaewae, where he feels the most grounded in the world.
-He’s keen to share it with you, but also always wants to know where the next party is.
-Let’s come together to connect with ourselves, tīpuna, family & friends and meet some new people on the way.

 Jacob Dombroski, nēe Te Amo (Ngāti Porou / Ngāi Tūhoe / Asau, Samoa) has been performing professionally for the past five years.
 Jacobs’ heart and spirit have shone through in award-winning productions like Wake Up Tomorrow and No Post On Sunday at Circa Theatre.
 In 2017 he began developing his solo work Big J Stylez to start to tell his story as well as creating the vessel to land his dream role as the bartender Winston Kimiora on Shortland Street.
 Epic Little Bay is the next waka to support his journey to deeper connect with his Māoritanga and just share good vibes.